britram/pins/draft-trammell-inip-pins.md

 ### Authenticity of Delegation

-Given a Delegation from a superordinate to a subordinate Authority, a querier must be able to verify that the superordinate Authority authorized the Delegation.
+Given a Delegation from a superordinate to a subordinate Authority, a querier can verify that the superordinate Authority authorized the Delegation.

 Authenticity of delegation in DNS is provided by DNSSEC {{RFC4033}}.

 ### Authenticity of Response

-The authenticity of every answer must be verifiable by the querier, and the querier must be able to confirm that the Association returned in the answer is correct according to the Authority for the Subject of the query.
+The authenticity of every answer is verifiable by the querier.
+The querier can confirm that the Association returned in the answer is correct according to the Authority for the Subject of the query.

 Authenticity of response in DNS is provided by DNSSEC.